-Free cash flow was \$52.1 million higher in 2021 due to changes in cash flows from operating activities noted above, which included the payment of \$77.8 million of non-recurring costs related to acquisitions, offset by an increase in capital spending.
-Refer to "Reconciliations of non-GAAP financial measures" for disclosure regarding acquisition-related expenses.
+Free cash flow was \$210.1 million lower in 2022 due to changes in cash flows from operating activities noted above, as well as an increase in capital spending in 2022, principally reflecting growth-related expansions in our global supply chain.

-A discussion and analysis of historical cash flows covering the year ended December 31, 2019 is included in the 2020 10-K.
+A discussion and analysis of historical cash flows covering the year ended December 31, 2020 is included in the 2021 10-K.